MMA Classes in Hemel Hempstead

 Who Trains MMA at WTF?

 Our MMA mat brings together people coming from BJJ, Judo, wrestling, kickboxing and boxing backgrounds - and complete beginners.
 We don’t throw anyone into hard sparring on day one.
-Expect a structured curriculum, paired drilling, controlled situational rounds, and Stephen’s eye on your technique throughout.
+Expect a structured curriculum, paired drilling, controlled situational rounds, and coaching eyes on your technique throughout.

-If you’re training toward amateur or professional competition, Stephen has both the coaching record and the physio knowledge to get you there safely.
-If you’re here for the fitness, skill, and to learn one of the most complete martial arts in existence, you’re equally welcome.
+If you’re training toward amateur or professional competition, you’ll find training partners and a mat that will push you.
+If you’re here for the fitness, the skill, and to learn one of the most complete martial arts in existence, you’re equally welcome.

 How to Start